Graduate Diploma in Law – or Law Conversion Course

-What is a Graduate diploma in law – commonly known as a law conversion course?
+What is a Graduate Diploma in Law (AKA the Law Conversion Course)?
 And what are the entry requirements?
 If you’re thinking of studying the Graduate Diploma in Law (GDL), this page will provide you with all the information you need before applying.

 Should you convert to law?
 Take the quiz!

-What Subjects are Covered by a Graduate Diploma in Law / ‘Law Conversion Course’?
+What Subjects are Covered by the Graduate Diploma in Law?

 It condenses a law degree down into a one year course (full-time) or a two year course (part-time) focusing on the core legal subjects of: